YHQZ1/Sandboxed/README.md

 ### `users`

-Stores host accounts only.
+Host accounts only.
 Participants and viewers are sessionless.

 ```sql
 CREATE TABLE users (